lblod/frontend-mandatendatabank/README.md

 # frontend-mandatendatabank

-Frontend of the mandatendatabank application
+Frontend of the mandatendatabank application.